Ossifier/PygamePlatformerEngine/README.md

 9. Develop the logic for how the game will handle animations for players and other entities.
 10. Implement functionality to gather information on the player state (idling, running, jumping, falling, attacking, taking damage, ect.
 11. Fix level layout decoupling/drifting when screen scrolling (due to rounding errors).
+12. Fix state-switching bug when player is jumping between ceiling/floor.